tweag/cooked-validators/README.md

-**WARNING**
+> **Warning**
+>
-This is a development version of the next iteration of `cooked-validators`, with full support of Plutus V2 features.
+> This is a development version of the next iteration of `cooked-validators`, with full support of Plutus V2 features.
 Refer to [version 1.0.0](https://github.com/tweag/plutus-libs/releases/tag/v1.0.0) for the latest stable version, which only supports Plutus V1.

 # Tweag Plutus Libraries